Lost Blue Bucket Mine: Versions of the legend

 One version states that a wagon train got lost off the Meek Cutoff of the Oregon Trail, near the Malheur River.
 Three young men (or boys, or a single girl — accounts vary) went to fetch water, and while doing so put some shiny rocks into a blue bucket.
 Older members of the party said it was copper.
 Someone asked, "Was there much of it?"
 One replied, "We could have filled one of these blue buckets".
 This was 1845, before the California Gold Rush, and back then many could not recognize gold.
 A Mrs. Fisher kept one nugget and left the rest behind.
 The wagons eventually reached what is now The Dalles, Oregon in October, 1845.
 The single nugget was eventually recognized as gold.

 Another version holds that when the Stephen Meek Wagon train stopped along the trail in present-day Crook County near Bear Creek, children went to gather water at some distance from the camp.
 They returned with a blue bucket filled with shiny pebbles.
 An old-timer in the party stated that the pebbles were made of copper.
 One of the families, however, kept several of the pebbles as souvenirs.
 Years later, and after having moved to California, the family came across the pebbles in a dresser drawer.
 By this time, the California Gold Rush had occurred, and the expertise was available to recognize that the pebbles were in fact gold.
-However, no-one could remember the precise location in which the pebbles had been found.
+However, no one could remember the precise location where the pebbles had been found.